 The ROUNDMAP™ Roundtable Rules are:

-- Everyone at the roundtable is regarded as equal – regardless of role, status, or function.
+- Everyone at the roundtable is regarded equal – there is no room for power dynamics.

 - Participants are allowed to speak out openly and freely – warranted by leadership.

-- All roundtable sessions are led by a moderator – appointed randomly.
+- All roundtable sessions are led by a moderator – ensuring that everyone has a voice.

-- Meeting minutes are taken in writing by a notetaker – appointed randomly.
+- Meeting minutes are taken in writing by a notetaker.

-- Each participant is allowed to suggest one agenda item per session.
+- Each participant is allowed to submit one agenda item – with a deadline of 24-hours before the start of the session.

 - Violation against the rules will lead to disciplinary actions against any participant who breaks the rule.